First Time User? Sign Up Now

 Stem cell transplant.
 (Step 1): Blood is taken from a vein in the arm of the donor.
 The patient or another person may be the donor.
 The blood flows through a machine that removes the stem cells.
 Then the blood is returned to the donor through a vein in the other arm.
 (Step 2): The patient receives chemotherapy to kill blood-forming cells.
 The patient may receive radiation therapy (not shown).
 (Step 3): The patient receives stem cells through a catheter placed into a blood vessel in the chest.

-Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy and radiation therapy do.
 Monoclonal antibodies, tyrosine kinase inhibitors, and immunotoxins are three types of targeted therapy being used or studied in the treatment of childhood non-Hodgkin lymphoma.

 Monoclonal antibody therapy is a cancer treatment that uses antibodies made in the laboratory from a single type of immune system cell.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.

 A bispecific monoclonal antibody is made up of two different monoclonal antibodies that bind to two different substances and kills cancer cells.
-Bispecific monoclonal antibody therapy is used in the treatment of Burkitt and Burkitt-like lymphoma /leukemia and diffuse large B-cell lymphoma.
+Bispecific monoclonal antibody therapy is used in the treatment of Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma.